thejsj/protolog/FUTURE_README.md

 ```

 Methods:
+- color // Any
+- underline // Any
+- background // Any
+- bold // any
 - table // Arrays, Objects
 - time // Functions
 - prettify // Arrays, Objects
 - info / data / type // Any
 - json // Any

+### Chaining

+Order shouldn’t matter.
+Every method should only do one thing, so that the result of a method is easily predictable.

+l.color(‘hello’, ‘green).bold().underline(); // green, bold and underline
+l.bold(‘hello’).color(‘green’).underline(); // green, bold and underline
+l.underline(‘hello’).underline().color(‘green’); // green, bold and underline

+Styling methods should be applied at the end.
+This simplifies the functionality of the method, and also makes it possible to be compatible with the browser.
+In the browser, styling can only be applied at the end of a `console.log`.

 ## Transformations